-11339 A MOST UNUSUAL DEMILUNE CONSOLE TABLE ALL COVERED IN FINELY WORKED LEATHER Possibly English.
+11339 A MOST UNUSUAL DEMILUNE CONSOLE TABLE ALL COVERED IN FINELY WORKED LEATHER Possibly American.
 Last Quarter of the Nineteenth or Early Twentieth Century.
 Measurements: Height: 28 3/4″ Depth: 21 1/4″ Width: 42 1/4″.

 Of wood, entirely covered in tooled brown leather.
 The demilune shaped top densely worked with repeating classical foliate designs and lion monopodiae.
 The raised edge decorated with repeating inverted acroterae above a three panel frieze set with laurel branch and berry decoration.
 Each tapering leg headed by a panel decorated with paterae with repeating ‘sunflower’ heads of diminishing size below.
 The outer back rail of the table similarly decorated.